codedstructure/editfile/readme.rst

 ------------------------

 The normal use of ``editfile`` is via the commands symlinked to it, however by running editfile directly as a command, these symlinks can be managed.
-There are three options:
+The following options are available:

 -l
   list ``editfile`` command names (this looks across the entire ``PATH`` for